Skip to main content

 Camera → Motion → Recording → AI → Alerts → Storage

-If something breaks: 👉 the problem is almost always earlier in the chain
+👉 The problem is almost always earlier in the chain

 • AI used as a band-aid